-Ivana Trump Doesn't Call The Main White House Line Because Of Melania

-Ivana Trump might talk to President Donald Trump regularly, but she’s not calling him at the White House.
+Hey Melania, Ivana Trump Says 'I'm First Lady'

+Ivana Trump has spoken, and she sure has a lot to say.

-Trump’s first wife and mother to Donald, Jr., Ivanka and Eric spoke with ABC News’ Amy Robach to promote her memoir, Raising Trump, and opened up about her relationship with POTUS and Melania Trump.
+The first wife of President Donald Trump and mother to Donald Jr., Ivanka and Eric spoke with ABC News’ Amy Robach to promote her memoir, Raising Trump, and opened up about her relationship with POTUS and Melania Trump.

+One interesting admission?
+She won’t call her ex-husband at the White House.

 “I [don’t] really want to call him there, because Melania is there,” she said.
 “And I don’t want to cause any kind of jealousy or something like that, because I’m basically first Trump wife.
 OK?
 I’m first lady.”